Complications of Knee Arthroscopy

 - Medical complications due to anesthesia

-Different types of surgical devices (screws, pins, and suture anchors) are used to hold tissue in place during and after Arthroscopy.
-These devices can cause problems.
+Different types of surgical devices (screws, pins, and suture anchors) are used to hold tissue in place during and after Knee Arthroscopy.
+These devices can cause Knee Joint Problems.
 If one breaks, the free-floating piece may hurt other parts inside the Knee Joint, particularly the articular cartilage.
 The end of the tissue anchor may poke too far through the tissue and the point may rub and irritate nearby tissues.
-A second surgery may be needed to remove the device or fix problems with these devices.
+A Arthroscopic Knee Surgery may be needed to remove the device or fix problems with these devices.

 Following Knee Arthroscopy, it is possible that a post-operative infection may occur.
 This is very uncommon and happens in less than 1% of cases.
 You may experience increased pain, swelling, fever and redness or drainage from the incisions.